 Cold Water Introduction

-You are qualified to dive in the conditions that you were certified.
+You are qualified to dive in the conditions that you were certified in.
 If you complete your open water training in warm water and would like to dive in cold/temperate water, assistance from an experienced professional will make your first cold water experience more enjoyable and you will be more likely to continue diving in the cold water.
-There is different gear involved with cold water diving including a thicker wetsuit or drysuit, hood, gloves, boots, and extra weight to offset the buoyancy of all the extra neoprene.
+There is different gear involved with cold water diving including a thicker wetsuit (or drysuit), hood, gloves, boots, and extra weight to offset the buoyancy of all the extra neoprene.
 Cold/temperate water includes all the lakes around Alberta and all of Canada including the BC and Vancouver Island coasts, and as far south as California.

 - Open Water Diver certification

 - Recent diving experience (within last 2 years)